 Remember, pain in the bones doesn’t always signify primary bone cancer.
 Becoming familiar with cancer symptoms and signs can help with early detection so you can begin your alternative cancer treatment for bone cancer as soon as possible and reduce additional risk factors.

-Primary bone cancer initially begins with a tender feeling in the affected bone.
-Bone cancer can generally be characterized by bone pain, inflammation, stiffness, fractures, and limping.
+Does bone cancer hurt?
+The pain associated with bone cancer can vary greatly depending on the size and location of the tumor.
+It can generally be characterized by bone pain, inflammation, stiffness, fractures, and limping.
 Whether you’re curious about what bone cancer feels like in your leg or arm, it’s important to know the specifics of the pain, so you can best describe the feeling to your physician.
 The best way to understand how bone cancer feels is first by asking what the symptoms of bone cancer are, which we’ll cover below.

-The most common symptom with bone cancer is pain, which may worsen with the tumor’s growth.
+The most common symptom of bone cancer is pain, which may worsen with the tumor’s growth.
 In the beginning, the pain might occur only when you are exercising, moving, or at night.
 The pain is often described as a dull or sharp throb to the bone or area surrounding the bone.
-This will often be felt in the back, pelvis, arms, ribs, and legs.
+This is often felt in the back, pelvis, arms, ribs, and legs.

 The pain is often described as aching, throbbing, stabbing, and excruciating – and can lead to things like loss of appetite and insomnia.
 Remember that bone tumors can also cause no pain with early symptoms and must be detected using bone scan imaging tests like X-rays and MRIs (magnetic resonance imaging).